vietor/aproject/README.md

 **before-aproject-change**

-Wrap aproject-before-change-hook, it should call before the aproject change **project**.
+Wrap **aproject-before-change-hook**, it should call before the aproject change **project**.
 You can store some files for previous **project**.

 **after-aproject-change**

-Wrap aproject-after-change-hook, it should call after the aproject change **project**.
+Wrap **aproject-after-change-hook**, it should call after the aproject change **project**.
 You can read some files for current **project**.